What Should I Look for in an NYC Actor Headshot Photographer?

 A blazer is not automatically a lawyer.
 A henley is not automatically blue collar.
 A sweater is not automatically warm and friendly.
 A leather jacket is not automatically edgy.

+Does it feel and look like something you would actually wear?
 Does it help us place you without turning into a costume?

 That last part is important.

-6. Do the looks have different jobs?
+6. Do the looks serve different roles?

 One look might need to feel grounded and accessible.